Find Nursing Schools

 Private not-for-profit Public vs. Private

-Roughly 58% of students at SNU take out loans to pay for college.
-The typical student loan amount is $6,322 a year.
-SNU has a 1.2% student default rate.
-This is excellent when you compare it to the national rate of 10.8%.
+Roughly 64% of students at SNU take out loans to pay for college.
+The typical student loan amount is $6,293 a year.
+The student loan default rate of 4.2% means most graduates are not struggling to pay off their loans.

 #23